Rehabilitation, Mobility, ADLs, and Interdisciplinary Care

 ADLs and nursing reinforcement

-Activities of daily living include feeding, grooming, dressing, bathing, toileting, transfers, and mobility.
-Instrumental activities include medication management, cooking, finances, transportation, and work roles.
-Use tools such as the Barthel Index or modified Rankin Scale when available, but also describe the real bedside task: needs two-person assist to transfer, pockets food on the right, forgets wheelchair brakes, or cannot sequence dressing.
+Activities of daily living (ADLs) include feeding, grooming, dressing, bathing, toileting, transfers, and mobility; instrumental ADLs include medication management, cooking, finances, transportation, and work roles.
+Use validated tools such as the Barthel Index or modified Rankin Scale (mRS, 0-6) when available, but also describe the real bedside task: "needs two-person assist to transfer," "pockets food on the right," "forgets wheelchair brakes," or "cannot sequence dressing."

 Choosing the next level of care